 Preamble:

 The Department of Science and Technology (DST) in collaboration with the Ministry of Electronics and Information Technology (MeITy) has been implementing the National Supercomputing Mission project with the aim of ensuring country’s leadership in supercomputing.
 As part of the initiative to ensure country’s leadership in supercomputing, the country – the academia, R & D labs and the industry has already begun establishing a large repertoire of suprcomputers with powers ranging from hundreds of Tera Flops to many Petaflops.
-These computers will be networked and would be available for the supercomputing community in India for research and development that will elevate the nations science to be the best in the world.
-In order to harness this vast computing resource to develop applications to tackle a broad spectrum nationally relevant and internationally competitive problems of unprecedented complexity working at peta and exascale and also to take the nation to the exascale era, it has been decided to initiate R &D projects across the country.
+These computers will be networked and would be available for the supercomputing community in India for research and development that will elevate the nation’s science to be the best in the world.
+In order to harness this vast computing resource, to develop applications to tackle a broad spectrum nationally relevant and internationally competitive problems of unprecedented complexity working at peta and exascale and also to take the nation to the exascale era, it has been decided to initiate R &D projects across the country.
 This is the call for proposal on Exascale Systems: Application, Architecture and Software.

 The focus would be on but not limited: